tifish/VSFormatOnSave/README.md

 ## Updates

-### v2.3
+### v3.0

+- New feature AutoSaveOnDeactivated, save files when Visual Studio deactivated.
 - Fix naming inconsistency. #15
 - In VS2022, .razor and .cshtml file will delayed Edit.FormatDocument command, which modify document after saving.
-I try to capture the modification and save again.
+I managed to capture the modification and save again.

 ### v2.2